arcapix/gpfsapi-examples/README.md

 change_threshold_migration.py     - Change the Placement Policy threshold migration for a given Pool

+clib_tree_walk.py                 - Basic example of using clib to walk a directory tree and stat discovered objects

 create_cache_fileset.py           - Create AFM (cache) Filesets using NFS or GPFS protocol

 create_samba_snapshot.py          - Create snapshots of all Independent Filesets using